microsoft/SynapseML/docs/explainers.md

 ### LIME explainers

 LIME explainers return an array of vectors, and each vector maps to a class being explained.
-Each component of the vector is the coefficient for the corresponding feature/superpixel/token from the local surrogate model.
+Each component of the vector is the coefficient for the corresponding feature, super-pixel, or word token from the local surrogate model.

-- For categorical variables, superpixels, or tokens, the coefficient shows the average change in model outcome if this feature is unknown to the model, if the superpixcel is replaced with background color (black), or if the token is replaced with empty string.
+- For categorical variables, super-pixels, or word tokens, the coefficient shows the average change in model outcome if this feature is unknown to the model, if the super-pixel is replaced with background color (black), or if the word token is replaced with empty string.
 - For numeric variables, the coefficient shows the change in model outcome if the feature value is incremented by 1 unit.

 ### SHAP explainers

 SHAP explainers return an array of vectors, and each vector maps to a class being explained.
-Each vector starts with the base value, and each following component of the vector is the Shapley value for each feature/superpixel/token.
+Each vector starts with the [base value](#base-value), and each following component of the vector is the Shapley value for each feature, super-pixel, or token.

 The base value and Shapley values are additive, and they should add up to the model output for the target observation.